 I’m not sure when closed-circuit cameras were first placed in Vegas casinos, but every casino film since “Ocean’s Eleven” has had a obligatory reminder of that giant eye in the sky that hovers over all the action at every table; every toss of the dice, every spin of the wheel, every shuffle of the blackjack shoe.
+One thing I am sure, in 666Casino, every game you played is monitored, securing that every game is fair and you are getting the most that you deserve.
+And also, they ensure that they give you big bonus.

 The cameras do a variety of other things now, such as look for pickpockets and misbehavior.
 But at one time they had one primary purpose: